 Start with light.
 Headlights, flashlights.
 Eight total, their beams dancing off the walls of the cavern.
 It’s dark, like the coffee my father used to take to work every morning.
 We’re not necessarily searching for anything, just admiring how desolate the place is.
 It’s millions of years old, the guide tells us, and these stalactites have been dripping water for nearly half that time.
-What’s a stalactite, I whisper to Matthew.
+What’s a stalactite?
+I whisper to Matthew.
 Doesn’t matter, he replies.
-He’s gazing at the water, pooling on the ground near his shoe.
+He’s gazing at the water pooling on the ground near his shoe.

 The guide claims that there are diamonds here.
-Excavations in this place has failed over the past couple of decades when the price of mining exceeded the value of the diamonds recovered.
+Excavations in this place failed over the past couple of decades when the price of mining exceeded the value of the diamonds recovered.
 Now, it’s just a tourist attraction.
 We’re even allowed to search for diamonds ourselves, and we can keep whatever we find.
 In the darkness, I see the glint return to Matthew’s eyes.
 I smile.

-Now, I like walking to the park near our new home and sitting on the decrepit swing set facing the setting sun.
-I close my eyes and try to imagine all the kids who sat here before I did, swinging as high as they could to see if they can make it all the way around the beam, deadening to a stop when they realized they couldn’t.
+Now, I like walking to the park near our new home and sitting on the old swing set, facing the setting sun.
+I close my eyes and try to imagine all the kids who sat here before me, swinging as high as they could to see if they could make it all the way around the beam, deadening to a stop when they realized they couldn’t.

 This is a new start for us, Mother tells me.
 She’s been trying for years to bring another child into the world.
 She tells me she’s sorry for being a horrible mom.
 That it’s all her fault, that she feels like s*** when she doesn’t hear laughter, only silence, when she returns from work every evening.

 There’s paint chipping off the swing set.
 I peel some off.
 It’s not your fault, I tell her.
 My voice echoes.
 It’s kind of like a lottery.

 This piece has been published in Teen Ink’s monthly print magazine.